oroinc/documentation/user_guide/activities_add_note.rst

 Add Note
 ========

-Notes keep additional information about the record.
+To save additional information about the record in OroCRM, use the "*Add Note"* action.

 The *Add Note* action will be available for records of entities, for which "Enable Notes" has been :ref:`set to yes <user-guide-activities-enable>`.